Making the UK greener, one house at a time

 These records come despite various measures by the government to reduce or cut energy-related taxes.
 However, there have been no measures to cap energy prices in retail or wholesale markets, meaning household prices will rise around 60% in the coming months.

 The HEPI also reported that gas distribution charges in Italy increased in October 2022.
 Moreover, Russia suspended its gas supply to Italy in October due to operator conflicts with Austria, where the pipeline passes.
-These latest developments resulted in a 211% increase in the household price of electricity and a 329% increase in the price of gas since the first half of 2021.
+These latest developments resulted in a 211% increase in the household price of electricity and a 329% increase in the cost of gas since the first half of 2021.

 4. Austria